Diamantinasaurus: Growth

+Feeding

+In 2025, the fossilized gut contents from a referred subadult specimen AODF 0888 was described in detail.
+Prior to this discovery, the gut contents of sauropods have never been reported, so the exact diet of sauropods had to be largely speculated.
+The specimen provided direct dietary evidence of bulk feeding and multi-level browsing, resulting in consumption of conifers, seed ferns and flowering plants.
+The relative completeness of the plant material also indicated that sauropods used their mouths minimally to process their food and relied on "fermentation and their gut microflora for digestion".
+The association of three shed megaraptorid theropod teeth suggested that the carcass might have been partially scavenged before burial.

 Paleoecology

 Diamantinasaurus was found about 60 km northwest of Winton, near Elderslie Station.
 It was recovered from the fossil-rich section of the Winton Formation, which can be dated to approximately 93 million years ago.
 Diamantinasaurus was found in a clay layer between sandstone layers, interpreted as an oxbow lake deposit.
 Also found at the site was Australovenator, which was directly associated with Diamantinasaurus, bivalves, fish, turtles, crocodilians, and various plants.
 The Winton Formation had a faunal assemblage including bivalves, gastropods, insects, the lungfish Metaceratodus, turtles, the crocodilian Isisfordia, pterosaurs, and several types of dinosaurs, such as the aforementioned Australovenator, the sauropods Wintonotitan, Savannasaurus, and Austrosaurus, and unnamed ankylosaurians and hypsilophodonts.
 Diamantinasaurus bones can be distinguished from other sauropods because of the overall robusticity as well as multiple specific features.
 Plants known from the formation include ferns, ginkgoes, gymnosperms, and angiosperms.